15 Beautiful Gardens in and Around Sydney

 Royal Botanic Garden Sydney

-Today, the Royal Botanic Garden is home to a large collection of different plants from all around the world, with a focus on Australia and the South Pacific.
+Today, the Royal Botanic Garden features an impressive collection of plants from around the globe, with a particular emphasis on Australian and South Pacific species.

 More info: Royal Botanic Garden Sydney